th-schwarz/CloudflareDNS-java/README.md

 ## Preface

-This project offers minimalistic access to the Cloudflare API, focused on managing DNS settings like creating, updating, and deleting DNS records.
-Supported types include A, CNAME, MX, TXT, and more.
+This project provides a “java client” for minimalistic access to the Cloudflare API, which is mainly used for managing DNS settings such as creating, updating and deleting DNS records.
+Supported types are A, CNAME, MX, TXT and more.

 If you encounter any bugs or find missing features, feel free to report them on the [GitHub Issues page](https://github.com/th-schwarz/CloudflareDNS-java/issues).